BTAkademi-Frontend-Development/vi-hafta-odev-poghosyantatevik/README.md

 - 'for in' ve 'for of' döngülerini açıklayınız ve örneklerle destekleyiniz.

 - 'for' ve 'while' döngüleri ile ilgili örnekler yapınız.

+ :dart:  **For Loop**

+ There are 3  important pieces of information separated by semicolons ;:

+-The initialization defines where to begin the loop by declaring (or referencing) the iterator variable -The stopping condition determines when to stop looping (when the expression evaluates to false) -The iteration statement updates the iterator each time the loop is completed

+for (let i = 0; i < 4; i ++) {

+};

+ **while Loop**

+ The while loop creates a loop that is executed as long as a specified condition evaluates to **true**.
+The loop will continue to run until the condition evaluates to **false**.
+The condition is specified before the loop, and usually, some variable is changed in the while loop body to determine when the loop should stop.

+ while (i < 10) {

+ detailedInfo += "The number is " + i;

+  i++;

+}